Here is how Kaala’s Dharavi set was recreated in Chennai

 Also read | Rajinikanth’s pet dog in Kaala worth Rs 2 crore

-Ramalingam credits his Therukoothu (street theatre) lineage for his aesthetics, calling it the pace where he learnt everything about art and colours.
+Ramalingam credits his Therukoothu (street theatre) lineage for his aesthetics, calling it the place where he learnt everything about art and colours.
 “I found my sense of colour from the paints artistes used on their faces.
 I instantly took it right from childhood.
 I was fascinated by the glittering crowns, the shiny dresses, the face paints and it all filtered down in shaping me as an artist.”
 His father, a street theatre artist as well, was Ramalingam’s first muse when he was in school.
 As his contribution to the art form that is being eclipsed out, he runs a street theatre group to ensure there is fresh blood invested in the art.
 “The first image I tried to draw was my father’s face in costume.
 I feel art direction is the continuation.
 It stems out of my experience with Theru Koothu.
 In every structure and set I build, I strongly believe that Theru Koothu as an art form exists.”

 For all the latest Entertainment News, download Indian Express App